TraderStatus.com __________ New York Area Traders

 Search this site add text to search window

-Copyright© 2004 Colin M. Cody, CPA and TraderStatus.com, LLC, All Rights Reserved.
+Copyright© 2004 to 2014 Colin M. Cody, CPA and TraderStatus.com, LLC, All Rights Reserved.

 Many of our clients reside in or work in NY, NJ, PA and the New England States (along with, of course, their FL place or AZ place for the snow birds!)
 We usually communicate with clients via telephone and email.
 Documents are sent to us and back to clients using the U.S. Mail and via emailing PDF files, Excel files and so on.
 This makes access as easy and quick as with a CPA firm right down the street from where you live.